rootree/vk-footboller/README.md

 #### Participation in championships

-For the each game, between players in a social network, players get some amount of points.
+For each game, between players in a social network, players get some amount of points.
 If a player has enough points he/she can participate in championships.
 Championships are conducted once a week.
 There are four type of area for championships:

 - Social network
 - Country